-Armormax is able to armor existing, commercially procured vehicles as well as augmenting existing military armored vehicles with its internationally patented composite and laminate armoring solutions.
+Armormax is able to armor existing, commercially procured vehicles as well as augment existing military armored vehicles with its internationally patented composite and laminate armoring solutions.

 Financing Your Armored Car

-Armormax works with financing company‘s whose mission is…
+Armormax works with financing companies whose mission is…

-“is to bring advantageous equipment finance solutions to our clients with integrity, depth of knowledge and speed.
+“…to bring advantageous equipment finance solutions to our clients with integrity, depth of knowledge, and speed.
 This is achieved through our ongoing vision to bring expertly constructed flexible financing solutions that accurately meet the needs of business owners.
 We believe this is accomplished through valuable advice, creativity, enhanced profitability and the tenacity to get to “yes”.”